Cirkit Designer Logo

 1. No Output Voltage

-• Verify that the ON/OFF pin is properly connected to enable the regulator.
+• Solution: Ensure the ON/OFF pin is pulled high to enable the regulator.

 2. Output Voltage is Unstable

-• Use a heatsink or improve airflow around the component.
+• Solution: Use a heatsink or reduce the input voltage if possible.

 FAQs

-Q: How do I calculate the inductor value for my application?
+Q: How do I calculate the inductor value for my circuit?

-A: The inductor value depends on the input voltage, output voltage, switching frequency, and load current.
-Use the formula provided in the datasheet or an online inductor calculator for accurate results.
+A: The inductor value depends on the input voltage, output voltage, and switching frequency.
+Refer to the LM25965 datasheet for detailed calculations.